Install Kubernetes

 # Manually pull image

-docker pull mingyangtech/klogserver:v0.6.4
+docker pull dayuhub/metrics-server:v0.6.4

 # Install

-kubectl apply -f components.yaml
+kubectl apply -f metrics-server.yaml

-Verify the deployment of metrics-service.
+Verify the deployment of metrics server:

 kubectl top nodes